plumvillage/newsletter/src/en/articles/br-troi-ruong-duc--happiness-where-are-you.md

 ## Looking into the roots

 My suffering has a lot to do with the thoughts I produce every day.
-I tend to perceive things in a negative way and to be open to the views of others.
+I tend to perceive things in a negative way and am not always open to the views of others.
 Sometimes I feel others have to follow my way; my speech becomes unmindful and those people may suffer.
 That is my habit energy.
 Once the distorted views in me are in contact with other negative mental formations, they bring about an unpleasant feeling.
 This affects a part of my body and makes me feel uncomfortable.
 If I am not aware, the distorted views and negative mental formations will keep feeding each other, and I suffer day and night.
 Once I recognize my perceptions and can stop, I have a chance to ask myself, *Am I sure?*

 With appropriate attention, the negative energies are taken care of by mindfulness and compassion.
 When the positive energies are taking place, they bring me a pleasant feeling and my way of looking at things is also led in a positive way.
 I need to keep practicing in my daily life to discover more about myself.
 There is no end to the process.
 I see how important it is to take refuge in mentors because they know what nourishment and practice are most important for me now.